gerritbruening/TXSTEP/README.md

 The base text is Franz Kafka, Der Prozess.
 Roman, Berlin 1925, taken from http://www.deutschestextarchiv.de/dtaq/book/show/kafka_prozess_1925, with which are collated the following versions:

-1. Franz Kafka: Gesammelte Werke.
+1. Franz Kafka, Gesammelte Werke.
 Band 1, Frankfurt a.M.
 1950 ff., taken from http://www.zeno.org/Literatur/M/Kafka,+Franz/Romane/Der+Proze%C3%9F.
 A derivative TEI encoded version of this text is to be found in Textgrid.
-2.
+2. Franz Kafka, Der Prozeß, Frankfurt am Main, Hamburg 1962 (Fischer Bücherei)
+3. Text of the Kritische Ausgabe, taken from "The critical edition in German of «The Trial» («Der Proceß» )", http://www.kafka.org/index.php?trial